tangotargeting/Cordova-TangoPlugin/README.md

 ### iOS 10 Rich Notifications

-The library has support for iOS 10 notifications attachments, you can add images and animated GIFs in a notification.
+Tango Targeting SDK has support for iOS 10 notifications attachments which enables you to add images and animated GIFs in a notification.
 For using this functionality you will need to create a [notification service extension](https://developer.apple.com/reference/usernotifications/unnotificationserviceextension/).

 Create a new iOS target in Xcode (File -> New -> Target) and select the Notification Service Extension type
 ![NotificationServiceExtension image](https://github.com/tangotargeting/tango-ios/blob/master/Resources/NotificationServiceExtension.png?raw=true)

-Go to `"yourCordovaProject"/platforms/ios` and open `Podfile` and add the new target for notification extension that you created in previous step.
-Add TangoRichNotification framework to this target, by typing following lines:
+Go to `"yourCordovaProject"/platforms/ios` and open `Podfile`, then add the `TangoRichNotification` framework to this target, by typing following lines:
 ```
 target 'Your-NotificationServiceExtesion-Target-Name' do
 	use_frameworks!
 	pod 'TangoRichNotification', '~> 1.0.1'
 end
 ```

-TangoRichNotification is developed for iOS 10.0 or higher, so you should update also the `platform :ios, '9.0'` to `10.0`.
+TangoRichNotification is developed for iOS 10.0 or higher, this means you should also update the `platform :ios, '9.0'` to `10.0`.
-After filling Podfile save it and run the following command in the Terminal:
+After changing and saving the Podfile  run the following command in the Terminal:

 ```
 $ pod install